Piece of Me: Live performances

 "Piece of Me" was performed at 2009's the Circus Starring Britney Spears as the second song of the show.
 At the end of the performance of "Circus", Spears took off her red jacket that represented a ringmaster, to reveal a black corset encrusted with Swarovski crystals, fishnet stockings and high-heeled laced up boots, designed by Dean and Dan Caten.
 While smoke surrounded her, she entered a cage in the middle of the stage while "Piece of Me" began.
 During the performance, Spears represented a slave, that attempted to escape from her dancers.
 "Piece of Me" was also performed at 2011's Femme Fatale Tour.
 Following "3", Spears climbed into a small platform and started performing the song while floating over the stage.
 The male dancers below her were dressed as policemen, and took off their shirts to reveal S&M bondage harnesses.
 Shirley Halperin of The Hollywood Reporter named it one of the best performances of the show along with "3" and "Don't Let Me Be the Last to Know", stating that "ironically enough, [they] were the ones with fewest frills."
-The song is currently performed live at Spears's Las Vegas residency show, Britney: Piece of Me.
+The song was also performed live at Spears's Las Vegas residency show, Britney: Piece of Me.